 Parking at El Pueblo Supports LA History!
 All the parking revenue from our lots are invested back into the park, supporting our museums, general maintenance, and administrative functions.

-El Pueblo Historical Monument operates three parking lots for your convenience.
+El Pueblo Historical Monument operates four public lots.
+Here is an EP Parking Flyer for your convenience.

 Lot 1 - 419 North Main Street, LA CA 90012